simonw/tableau-to-sqlite/README.md

     tableau-to-sqlite tableau.db \
         OregonCOVID-19VaccineProviderEnrollment/COVID-19VaccineProviderEnrollment

+## Get the data as JSON or CSV

+If you're building a [git scraper](https://simonwillison.net/2020/Oct/9/git-scraping/) you may want to convert the data gathered by this tool to CSV or JSON to check into your repository.

+You can do that using [sqlite-utils](https://sqlite-utils.datasette.io/).
+Install it using `pip`:

+    pip install sqlite-utils

+You can dump out a table as JSON like so:

+    sqlite-utils rows tableau.db \
+       'Admin Site and County Map Site No Info' > tableau.json

+Or as CSV like this:

+    sqlite-utils rows tableau.db --csv \
+       'Admin Site and County Map Site No Info' > tableau.csv

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: